 Power Integrations's revenue growth over the last three years has been unremarkable, averaging 10% annually.
 This quarter, its revenue declined from $184 million in the same quarter last year to $123.2 million.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-Power Integrations reported an operating margin of 22.4% in Q4, down 9.6 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+Power Integrations reported an operating margin of 16.1% in Q2, down 19.4 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Earnings, Cash & Competitive Moat

-Wall St analysts are expecting earnings per share to decline 5.49% over the next twelve months, although estimates are likely to change post earnings.
+Analysts covering Power Integrations expect earnings per share to grow 74.9% over the next 12 months, although estimates will likely change after earnings.

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Power Integrations's free cash flow came in at $18.3 million in Q4, down 39.2% year on year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+Power Integrations's free cash flow came in at $3.05 million in Q2, down 94.3% year on year.

-With a market capitalization of $5.12 billion Power Integrations is among smaller companies, but its more than $353.8 million in cash and positive free cash flow over the last 12 months give us confidence that it has the resources needed to pursue a high-growth business strategy.
+With a market capitalization of $5.23 billion, Power Integrations is among smaller companies, but its $346.3 million cash balance and positive free cash flow over the last 12 months give us confidence that it has the resources needed to pursue a high-growth business strategy.

 Is Now The Time?

-Power Integrations may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
-Although we have other favorites, we understand the arguments that Power Integrations is not a bad business.
-However, its revenue growth has been a little slower, and analysts expect growth rates to deteriorate from there.
-But on a positive note, its impressive operating margins are below average compared to its semiconductor peers, the good news is its solid ROIC suggests its business can grow over time and its gross margins are about normal for a semiconductor business.
+Power Integrations may have had a bad quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.
+We think Power Integrations is a solid business.
+However, its revenue growth has been weak, and analysts expect growth rates to deteriorate from there.
+But on a positive note, while its operating margins are below average compared to its semiconductor peers, the good news is its solid ROIC suggests its business can grow over time and its gross margins are about normal for a semiconductor business.